checkmarx-ts/aws-automation/README.md

 Follow the steps in [cloudformation/251-inflate-s3-bucket.md](cloudformation/251-inflate-s3-bucket.md) to populate your bucket.

 ## Deploy Checkmarx security
 The security template includes things like security groups and IAM roles.
-These resources are required however you may customize them so long as you do not break component-to-component communication (e.g. you can - and should - lock down your users CIDR block).
+These resources are required however you may customize them so long as you do not break component-to-component communication (e.g. you can - and should - lock down your users CIDR block) or remove IAM policies required.

 Deploy the Cloud Formation template ```300-checkmarx-security.yml``` using the AWS Console or CLI.
 Using the CLI we will obtain many parameters values from our previously created stack.